32X: Decline

 Despite the lower price console's positioning as an inexpensive entry into 32-bit gaming, Sega had a difficult time convincing third-party developers to create games for the new system.
 Top developers were already aware of the coming arrival of the Sega Saturn, Nintendo 64, and PlayStation, and did not believe the 32X would be capable of competing with any of those systems.
-The quick development time of the 32X also made game development difficult, according to Franz.
 Not wanting to create games for an add-on that was "a technological dead-end", many developers decided not to make games for the system.
-Problems plagued games developed in-house due to the time crunch to release the 32X.
+Problems plagued games developed in-house due to the 32X's quick development time.
 According to Bayless, "games in the queue were effectively jammed into a box as fast as possible, which meant massive cutting of corners in every conceivable way.
 Even from the outset, designs of those games were deliberately conservative because of the time crunch.
 By the time they shipped they were even more conservative; they did nothing to show off what the hardware was capable of."
-Kalinske has stated that Sega of America did not receive enough support from Japan in game development.
-Development kits came out very late, leaving little time for game development before the 32X release.
+Kalinske has said that Sega of America did not receive enough support from Japan in game development.
+Development kits came out late, leaving little time for game development before the 32X release.
+According to one developer, the 32X's hardware was significantly slower than the Saturn and lacked the capability for texture mapping.

 Journalists were similarly concerned about Sega's tactic of selling two similar consoles at different prices and attempting to support both, likening Sega's approach to that of General Motors and segmenting the market for its consoles.
 In order to convince the press that the 32X was a worthwhile console, Sega flew in journalists from all around the country to San Francisco for a party at a local nightclub.
-The event featured a speech from Kalinske, live music with a local rapper praising the 32X, and 32X games on exhibition.
+The event featured a speech from Kalinske, live music with a local rapper, and 32X games on exhibition.
 However, the event turned out to be a bust, as journalists attempted to leave the party due to its loud music and unimpressive games on display, only to find that the buses that brought them to the nightclub had just left and would not return until the scheduled end of the party.